 Attention: It is the student's responsibility to review the entire program form before making course selections for registration purposes.
 The College recommends that students meet with an advisor or counselor well in advance of registration deadlines and before making course selections.

 The following courses are required in this program and satisfy HFC’s General Education Outcomes for this program.
 Students who change their program will need to confirm in advance that they are completing all required courses for their specific program of study, including additional General Education courses.
-All Associate in Arts degrees require at least 24 credits total including at least three credit hours, unless otherwise noted, from the five areas below.
+All Associate in Arts degrees require at least 24 credits total including at least three credit hours from each of the five areas below.
 For this program:

 Civil Society & Culture: